The Oregon Health

-Webinar: OHA also hosted a webinar for those unable to attend a
+OHA also hosted a tribal consultation and a webinar for those unable to attend a

-At each town hall meeting we have gathered feedback on discussion questions from meeting participants.
+At each town hall meeting, OHA gathered feedback on discussion questions from meeting participants.
 Answers to the discussion questions are summarized and broken out by location.
-This is the feedback being used to inform the behavioral health care system strategic plan.

 Documents on this website can be provided upon request in an alternate format for individuals with disabilities or in a language other than English for people with limited English skills.
 To request this form in another format or language, please contact Rebecca Naga at Rebecca.A.Naga@state.or.us